 In the past it has been unusual for more than 15% of candidates to get an improved grade, and usually less than 1% of grades go down.
 Some statistics are available from past years though there is no guarantee that the pattern will repeat.

 Successful requests for reviews are more likely if the candidate (and their teachers!) are surprised by the low grade, or the total mark is just below a grade boundary.
 Advice can be requested from Heads of Department (who have access to paper marks and grade boundaries) or the Exams Officer, Mr Barker.

 Note that Exam Boards will only communicate through the school, never with candidates or parents.

-The Exams Officer will be in school on most "working week" days from 17 August and can be contacted on 0208 746 5487 or by email.
-Once school re-starts he will post his availability on his office door for pupils.
+The Exams Officer will be in school on most "working week" days from 12 August and can be contacted on 0208 746 5487 or by email.

-To get started please click on the links below:
+To get started please click on the link below: